-Learn more about the content marketing needs of startups, why that changes depending on what stage you’re in and how high-growth companies can use content to build their brands.
+Learn about the content marketing needs of startups, why your needs change depending on the stage you’re in and how high-growth companies can use a content marketing strategy to build their brands.

 Why Startups Need Content Marketing

-Startups span all industries, products and services, but they are fundamentally trying to gain awareness, get people to act differently and build market share.
-In many cases, they are spending precious capital on product development or staffing.
-Content marketing, especially at bootstrapped companies, is a less costly but effective way to build a startup’s image and communicate your value.
+Startups span all industries, products and services while trying to gain awareness, get people to act differently and build market share.
+In many cases, startups spend precious capital on staffing and product development.
+Content marketing, particularly in bootstrapped companies, is a cost-effective way to communicate value while framing up a startup’s image.

 “Content marketing for your startup assists you in developing a plan for communicating consistently with your target audience.
-You’ll be able to reinforce your messages and assist your consumers as they progress through the sales funnel,” says Yanis Mellata, co-founder at Kosy Office.
+You’ll be able to reinforce your messages and assist your consumers as they progress through the sales funnel,” says Kosy Office founder Yanis Mellata.
 “Remember that simply being noticed is not enough; your brand must also become recognizable to the general audience.
-You must be aware of your value proposition and how it matches their requirement, in addition to recognizing your brand.”
+You must be aware of your value proposition and how it matches their requirements, in addition to recognizing your brand.”

-To the average consumer, startups and small businesses may seem interchangeable, but these distinctions can have a huge impact on strategy.
+To the average consumer, startups and small businesses may seem interchangeable.
+However, as an experienced content marketer, these distinctions can have a huge impact.

-Startups are inherently disruptive, and they focus on developing and implementing products or services that disrupt a market.
-Small businesses include most privately owned businesses, partnerships or sole proprietorships that are below a certain threshold of revenue, depending on the industry.
-They aren’t necessarily disruptive.
+Startups develop and implement products or services that disrupt a specific market.
+Small businesses can be startups, but more generally, they are simply privately owned businesses, partnerships or sole proprietorships below a certain revenue threshold that differs by industry.

-In terms of financing, both business models can be bootstrapped or financed through outside sources.
-Small businesses rarely attract venture capital money, however, and they’re less likely to give away significant equity in exchange for funding.
+With financing, both models can be bootstrapped or funded through outside sources.
+Small businesses don’t attract venture capital money, however.
+Additionally, they’re less likely to give away significant equity in exchange for funding.